SoftUni/Programming-Basics-Book-Python-EN/chapter-03-simple-conditions.md

 The result from a comparison is the so-called Boolean value – **`True`** or **`False`**, depending on the evaluated result being either true or false.

-### Problems of number comparisons
+### Problems of Number Comparisons

 ![](/assets/chapter-3-1-images/00.Comparing-numbers-01.png)

 Note that when printing **`true`** and **`false`** values in **Python**, they are capialized, **`True`** and **`False`**, respectively.

-### Comparison operators
+### Comparison Operators

-In Python we can use the following operators to compare data:
+In Python, we can use the following operators to compare data:

 <table>
 <tr>